-National status: Found mainly in south and east England.
+National status: Found mainly in southern and eastern England.
 May be spreading north.

-County status: Only two records from 1993 and 1997 exist from seemingly suitable habitat at Llanymynech Rocks.
+County status: Only two records from 1993 and 1997 exist from suitable habitat at Llanymynech Rocks.
 It seems probable the species bred here, at least for a short period.
-Additional records from this site on the Shropshire side would seem to support this.

-The species can be hard to identify and as a result could get overlooked.
+Additional records from this site on the Shropshire side would appear to support this.
+The species can be similar to other blues and as a result, could get overlooked.
 Any claims must be backed up with strong evidence.